yuanbaowen521/Hi-C-pipeline/README.md

 1: raw data to mapped and filtered bam files
 2: bam files to contact matrices and contact maps
 3: from bam files to list of significant interacctions
-4: from bam files to TADs
+4: from normalized contact matrices to TADs

 Step one:
 From raw data to mapped and filtered bam files, this will employ